arashmad/rechunk_zarr_ds_rust/README.md

 # ReChunk-Zarr-DS using Rust

-A small python module that provides functionalities to generate and re-chunk input zarr files.
+A small rust module that provides functionality to re-chunk input zarr files.

 ## Resources